sarakanyal03/CDS_Experiment2/README.md

 THEORY: <br>
 Data types in C++ programming language is defined as the type of data that can be manipulated and stored within a program. they play vital role in efficient memory management, especially performing various operations with data.
 As we know C++ supports a massive variety of data types, which can be broadly categorized into three types as follows. <br>
-i) Primitive data types: <br>
-'int', 'short', 'long','long long', 'unsigned int','char', 'unsigned char', 'signed char', 'float', 'double', 'long double', 'bool' <br>
+i) Primitive data types- 'int', 'short', 'long','long long', 'unsigned int','char', 'unsigned char', 'signed char', 'float', 'double', 'long double', 'bool', etc <br>
 ii) Defined data type <br>
 iii) User defined data types <br>
 Moreon we use 'sizeof' command for determination of size of data types.
 It shows the number of bytes occupied by any variable in a computer memory.<br>